google/osdfir-infrastructure/charts/turbinia/README.md

 ### GKE Installations
 Create a Turbinia GCP account using the helper script in `tools/create-gcp-sa.sh` prior to installing the chart.

-Install the chart providing both the original values and the production values, and required GCP values then pick a release name such as `turbinia-prod`:
+Install the chart with the base values in `values.yaml`, the production values in `values-production.yaml`, and set appropriate values to enable GCP for Turbinia.
+Using a release name such as `turbinia-prod`, run:
 ```console
 helm install turbinia-prod ../turbinia \
     -f values.yaml -f values-production.yaml \